Last updated on August 24, 2021.

 7. Interpret crawl spikes and drops

-Google is quite good at determining and adjusting the crawl rate to your website.
+Google is quite good at determining and adjusting the crawl rate of your website.
 However, there are situations where even Google does not get things right and is either crawling too much or too little.

 What to do when the crawl rate is too low?